High Performance Programme: Music

-Offers of awards are subject to pupils passing the Entrance Exam or being offered a place in Sixth Form AND showing exceptional promise or achieving a high level of performance on one or more instruments/voice.
+An offer of a place on the High Performance Programme is subject to the pupil passing the Entrance Exam or being offered a place in Sixth Form AND showing exceptional promise or achieving a high level of performance on one or more instruments/voice.
 Typically applicants would be working towards Grade 4 (Distinction) at Year 6 or Grade 7 (Distinction) at Year 11.

 Applicants will also be expected to take some basic aural tests on pitching, melodic memory and harmonic awareness.
 Preparation is not needed for these tests as they will be adapted to the experience of the applicant.